Morita homotopy theory for $(\infty,1)$-categories and $\infty$-operads: The Morita model structure for categories

 \subsection{The canonical model structure}

-An \emph{isofibration} of categories is a functor that lifts isomorphisms, that is, a functor that has the right lifting property with respect to the inclusion $0\to J$, where $0$ is the category with one object and $J$ is the category with two objects $0$ and $1$ and one isomorphism between them.
+An \emph{isofibration} of categories is a functor that lifts isomorphisms, that is, a functor that has the right lifting property with respect to the inclusion $0\to J$, where $0$ is the category with one object and only the identity morphism, and $J$ is the category with two objects $0$ and $1$ and one isomorphism between them.

 The category of small categories admits a cofibrantly generated proper model structure, called the \emph{canonical model structure}, in which weak equivalences are the categorical equivalences, that is, fully faithful and essentially surjective functors; fibrations are the isofibrations; and cofibrations are the functors that are injective on objects; see~\cite[Theorem 4]{JT91}, \cite[Theorem 3.1]{Re00}.
-A set of generating trivial cofibrations consists of the map $0\to J$ and a set of generating cofibrations consists of the maps $\emptyset\to 0$, $0\coprod 0\to I$ and $P\to I$, where $I$ denotes the category with two objects and exactly one non-identity map between them, and $P$ denotes the category with two objects and exactly two parallel arrows.
+A set of generating trivial cofibrations consists of the map $0\to J$ and a set of generating cofibrations consists of the maps $\emptyset\to 0$, $0\coprod 0\to I$ and $P\to I$, where $I$ denotes the category with two objects and exactly one non-identity map between them, and $P$ denotes the category with two objects and exactly two parallel arrows (the morphism $P\to I$ is the obvious map sending the two parallel arrows to the non-identity morphism).

 The canonical model structure on $\Cat$ is a simplicial model structure\cite[Theorem 6.2]{Re00}.
 Given two categories $\mathcal{C}$ and $\mathcal{D}$, the simplicial enrichment is defined as $\Map(\mathcal{C}, \mathcal{D})=N(\Iso(\Fun(\mathcal{C},\mathcal{D})))$, where $\Fun(\mathcal{C},{\mathcal{D}})$ denotes the category of functors from $\mathcal{C}$ to $\mathcal{D}$ and $N$ is the nerve functor from small categories to simplicial sets.
 Given a category $\mathcal{C}$ we denote by $\Iso(\mathcal{C})$ the maximal subgroupoid of $\mathcal{C}$, that is, $\Iso(\mathcal{C})$ has the same objects as $\mathcal{C}$ and the morphisms are the isomorphisms.